Denny Doyle (politician)

-Dennis Doyle (born 1949) is an American politician and former mayor of Beaverton, Washington County, Oregon.
+Dennis Doyle (born September 7, 1948) is an American politician and former mayor of Beaverton, Washington County, Oregon, and convicted sex offender.
 Doyle served as a Beaverton city councilor for 14 years before being elected mayor of the city in 2008, succeeding Rob Drake in January 2009.

 Early life

-Born in Chicago in about 1949, he earned a bachelor of arts in political science from Illinois State University.
+Born in Chicago in 1948, he earned a Bachelor of Arts in political science from Illinois State University.
 He is married to Ann Doyle for over 34 years, Doyle has two daughters, both married, as well as four granddaughters.
 Doyle moved to Beaverton in the 1980s, where he was a certified teacher and sports coach, previously coaching softball and soccer for Valley Catholic High School.

 Political career

 Doyle, a Democrat who was originally elected in 2008, was reelected in 2012.
 He ran unopposed for a third term in 2016.
 In September 2019, he announced that he intended to run for reelection in the May 2020 primary election, for a fourth term.
 He was involved in many climate change and environmental issues as mayor, and taking part in several environmental organizations.
 Doyle was defeated by challenger Lacey Beaty in the November 2020 election in a run off.
 Beaty's term in office began January 1, 2021.